euroscipy/euroscipy_proceedings/README.md

   ``output/firstname_surname/paper.pdf``.

 - Once you are ready to submit your paper, file a pull request on GitHub.
+  The pull request title must include the paper title and the name of the first author.

 - Please do not modify any files outside of your paper directory.